jarvisteach/appJar/mkdocs/rwbatools/docs/Images.md

     RWBAtools will confirm the file is valid, and will also check the file contains the type specified.

-    If an animated GIF is found, then it will be animated within the GUI.
+    If an animated `.GIF` is found, then it will be animated within the GUI.

 ###Change Images